carbon-language/carbon-lang/docs/design/code_and_name_organization.md

 -   If both the library and namespace scopes differ, then both above sections apply for fixes.

-## Open questions
+## Open questions to resolve

+On all of these open questions, thoughts on pros/cons would be helpful to come to a tentative resolution.
+Essentially, I have thoughts on each, but I'd like more feedback before coming to a conclusion.

+> **NOTE:** Each of these open questions will be resolved before asking for a
+> comment deadline; they will not be presented as "open questions" to the core
+> team, or for later resolution, unless replies head in that direction.
+Either
+> they will be adopted or not, possibly partially, and "Alternatives" will be
+> updated accordingly.

 ### Managing interface versus implementation in libraries

-> **NOTE:** This open question will be resolved before asking for a comment
-> deadline.
-Either this will be adopted or not, possibly partially, and
-> "Alternatives" will be updated accordingly.

 The proposal currently suggests having an `impl` flag in the `package` marker to separate implementation from interface.
 Is this the right way to manage the